Sakura-IT/tf530/README.md

-# TF530 (Archived)
+# TF530 Revision 3

-## I am no longer working on this.
-Do not ask for support.

-I have spend 2000hrs working on this project and many people hate me for this.
-So it is up to the Amiga Community to make this board from now on.
+WARNING: I have just committed revision 3 of the board.
+I havent verified this yet.

 This repository contains all the files needed to produce a copy of my accelerator board.